Homework 8 - Optimizations

 We've provided the structure for peephole optimizations in the stencil.
 Simply implement the peephole function in optimize.ml.
 The flag -p peephole will specifically enable this optimization pass.
 Note that validate_passes ensures that peephole is the last optimization, since it runs on the assembly code, which is generated after all the other optimizations are run.

-Note that this optimization is supposed to be simple!
-It operates on a simple data structure -- a flat list of assembly instructions -- and should implement simple optimizations.
-It is fine to implement a peephole optimization that is just several lines long, as long as you describe how it makes the compiled code simpler and how it maintains the program correctness in your write-up, and provide an example program where it applies.
+Note that these optimizations are supposed to be simple!
+They operate on a simple data structure -- a flat list of assembly instructions -- and should implement simple optimizations.
+It is fine to implement peephole optimizations that are just several lines long each, as long as you describe how they make the compiled code simpler and how they maintain the program correctness in your write-up, and provide example programs where they apply.

 Using OCaml pattern matching will make your life much easier while implementing this optimization.
 For example, matching the mov pattern shown above could be done as follows: